HenryCook/vagrant-kubernetes/README.md

 https://localhost:6443/ui
 ```

-When finished you can destroy the cluster.
+When finished, you can destroy the cluster.

 ```
 vagrant destroy -f